shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 These are key facts for potential Casa developers:

 * Underlying operating system: The Linux distro where your Gluu Server is running.
-For plugin development, there is no restriction on operating system.
+For plugin development, there is no restriction on the operating system.

 * Java SE version: Gluu Server comes with JDK 1.8 installed in the chroot container, that is, the war file of Casa uses a JVM in such version.
 For plugin development, JDK 1.8 is recommended as well.